Trending Apps

 - Compute increased by 20%, likely due to rising demand for generative AI, which demands substantial compute power to support intensive processing tasks and model training.

 For businesses, focusing on optimization in these areas can significantly impact overall AWS costs, especially as usage expands to support innovation and compliance.
+If your organization is struggling to control cloud spending, our Cloud Cost Optimization Guide is for you - get a workable framework to implement a proven, impactful strategy.

 AWS on-demand and commitment levels by percentage